Anti-Inflammatory Diet Plan →

 Description

-A Strawberry Pavlova is the perfect gluten free dessert!
-A light baked meringue cake topped with whipped cream and seasonal produce.
-Dairy free cream topping choices included.
+A dairy-free pavlova with strawberries is the perfect gluten-free dessert!
+A light baked meringue cake topped with coconut whipped cream and seasonal produce.

 Ingredients